spapas/spapas.github.io/content/wagtail-tutorial.md

 ![Editing pages in Wagtail]({filename}images/wagtail-edit-page.png)

 So now we can add as many posts as we like!

+The time has come to take a look at our fine blog post: After we publish our page we click to the view live action and...

+> TemplateDoesNotExist at /hello-world/

+> tutorial/blog_page.html

+:(

+A template seems to be missing -- actually we have totally forgotten about the presentation of our blog -- we'll talk about this in the next section !

-However, there should also be an Index page collecting our posts.
+However, before going there we should also create an Index page type collecting our posts.

 For this, we will change our ``models.py`` to this: